arcadiogarcia/Clockwork.js/README.md

 Check out [examples/example2/gamePresets.js](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/example2/gamePresets.js) to learn to write the presets needed for a basic game.

-Check out [examples/example3/gamePresets.js](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/example2/gamePresets.js) to see how to add more advanced features to the previous game.
+Check out [examples/example3/gamePresets.js](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/example3/gamePresets.js) to see how to add more advanced features to the previous game.

+Check out [examples/example4/DOManimation.js](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/example4/DOManimation.js) to see how to write your own animation library.

+Check out [examples/example5s](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/example5) to see how to run  a instance of the game engine on a Node.js server to create multiplayer games easily (using Socket.io).

 If you are interested in the animation and rendering, you should learn more about [Spritesheet.js](https://github.com/arcadiogarcia/Spritesheet.js), the 2D animation library specifically developed to be used with Clockwork.js.
 You can find the spritesheets used by the examples in [examples/shared](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/shared).
 Thanks to [Silvia Barbero](http://silvishinystar.deviantart.com/) for allowing me to use her dog sprite!